FrankBijnen/SetTripsToSaved/README.md

 <h4>Java</h4>

    The Java code can be compiled with Eclipse. https://www.eclipse.org The generated .jar can be used on Windows, Linux and Mac.
-This version can also be found on Zumo User Forums: https://www.zumouserforums.co.uk/viewtopic.php?t=2301
+This version can also be found on Zumo User Forums

 <h4>Delphi</h4>